 The basic steps to run Explain Data are:

-- Hover the cursor over the mark, and then click Explain Data in the tooltip menu.
+Optionally, you can select a mark in a viz, hover the cursor over the mark and then click Explain Data in the tooltip menu.

-The Explain Data pane opens with possible explanations for the value of the explained mark.
+Possible explanations for the value of the analysed mark are displayed in the Data Guide pane.
 Click different explanation names to expand the details and start exploring.

 Tips for using Explain Data

 - Multiple marks can't be selected for comparison with each other.

 - The view must contain marks that are aggregated using SUM, AVG, COUNT, COUNTD or AGG (a calculated field).

 - When Explain Data cannot analyse the type of mark selected, a message is displayed to indicate why.
 For more information, see Situations where Explain Data is not available.